Find out more about the pay lag, the overtime cap, and what happens when you leave your job.

 If you are paid an annual salary, divide your annual salary by the number of days in the current fiscal year* (365 for a regular year or 366 for a leap year) and multiply by 14 (days in a pay period).

 *The City's fiscal year begins on July 1 of the previous calendar year and ends on June 30 of the current calendar year.
-For example, fiscal year 2020 begins July 1, 2019 and ends June 30, 2020.
-Fiscal year 2020 is a leap year.
+For example, fiscal year 2021 begins July 1, 2020 and ends June 30, 2021.
+Fiscal year 2021 is not a leap year.

 There are several reasons.

 First, your W-2 shows your earnings during a calendar year and includes any premium pay or back pay you may have earned in addition to your regular pay.
 Your salary may change during the year or you may not work or be paid for the entire year.

 Second, your W-2 shows accumulated earnings from the full pay periods that fall in the calendar year.
 There are usually 26 pay days in a calendar year.
 This accounts for 364 days of the calendar year (14 days per pay period x 26 pay periods = 364 days).
 In certain years there are 27 pay days in the calendar year.
 This occurred last in 2015.
 Your salary and biweekly rate, however, are based on the actual number of days in the year, 365 or 366, which accounts for a discrepancy of at least one or two days between your W-2 and annual salary.